jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **III.
 Starting Starfleet**: We'll design digital tools detached from the Industrial Age.
 As the Industrial Age's material abundance helped us live in so-called "perpetual peace," Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."

+**How to See the Matrix**: To Techvolution, I mixed Aristotle's Poetics, to better understand Hegelian dialetics--then I added some evolutionary biology.
+If that bores you to pieces, that's cool, you don't need to read more about it.
+But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.

 ===

 Techvolution A New Philosophy has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's no longer good enough for Main Street to watch infotainment news, go to a political rally, donate to a social cause, and assume our political system will solve our civlization's problems.

 To improve our world, we need a new ruling philosophy.
-One built on the accomplishments of past philosophies and ideologies, but that factors in the wondrous possibilities of digital technology.
-Our new way of thinking must unite Main Street to see the big picture again; that we're all player gods whose choices determine the health of our society.
+One built on the accomplishments of our past, but that factors in the wondrous possibilities of digital technology.
+Our new way of thinking must unite Main Street to again see the big picture; that we're all player gods whose choices determine the health of our society.
 We should still vote and debate what's best for our community.
 But reaching for the levers of power is our most potent political power.

-We great power comes great responsibility—that's why Main Street must use Techvolution to usher improve our world.
+We great power comes great responsibility—that's why Main Street must use work so hard improve our world.
 The duty to solve our growing problems also requires the freedom to choose any tool we want.

-Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen gridlock, or 3D printing a custom tool.
+Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen gridlock, or 3D printing a custom tool to sell in our garage.
 The desire to seek out new tools is human evolution.
 Civilization evolves when its members read a modern philosophy telling them to become a player god of the modern age.
 We've upgraded our philosophy many times before.
 This book is the best way I know how to do it for our society today.
 I hope it's good enough to click.

 <https://youtu.be/oOOOfZWXPu4?t=8>
 _These guys run a popular YouTube channel about computer hardware.
-They didn't like how YouTube changed in recent years and decided to make a new video service called Floatplane.
-They thus became Internet Age protagonists, and they're customers would be player gods.
+They didn't like how YouTube changed and decided to make a new video service called Floatplane.
+They thus became Internet Age protagonists.
 This is real politics.
 Because it promotes evolution.
 It doesn't matter if Floatplane thrives or dies.
 We, as individuals, can only try new ideas and see what works.
 Marching against climate change, screaming about Trump, or watching infotainment television is merely being an extra.
-The struggle within our society today is regular people don't think to act like protagonists or player gods.
+The struggle with our society is regular people don't think to act like protagonists or player gods.
 And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete stuff.
 We'll overcome these antagonists below._

 ===